Lightning-AI/litgpt/tutorials/prepare_dataset.md

 If you have a CSV file containing the following columns

-- `instruction`: Column which will describe the task
+- `instruction`: Column which will describe the task.
 - `input`: A string holding a special input value for the instruction.
 This applies to some samples, and in others, this is empty (empty string).
-- `output`: The expected response string
+- `output`: The expected response string.

 If any of the columns is missing, then the script will fail to create the dataset.